alettieri/itil-notes/ServiceStrategy.md

 * [Control](#control) services offered

 > __Control:__<a name="#control"></a> Phone providers control data access by allocating a number of MB per month

+### Service Catalog Management

+To ensure that a Service Catalog is produced, maintained and contains accurate information on all operational services and those available for deployment

+* Manage information contained within Service Catalog
+* Ensure accuracy
+* Reflect details, status, interfaces and dependencies of all current services

+> __Service Catalog Management__ falls under __Service Portfolio Management__

 ## Services Portfolio Management - Scope